 We further classified the deletions by their likely mechanism of origin using sequence signatures at breakpoints from the following classes14: non-allelic homologous recombination (NAHR), transposable element insertions (TEI), and non-homologous (NH) events.
 Note that our set does contain bona fide insertions relative to ancestral state, such as transposable elements14.
 In particular, majority of the TEIs are insertions of Alu elements.
 The final set consisted of 13% NAHR, 25% TEIs, and 61% NH deletions.
+Large fraction of NH deletions (58%) had evidence of being generated though template-switching mechanisms, i.e., contained at least 2 bp identity around breakpoints or MI longer than 10.
+The remaining NH deletions are likely to arise through NHEJ.
+MI of one deletion (chr1:200,258,970-200,259,149) consisted of the sequence of 3’-end of Alu element and 21 bp long poly-A tail, thus, is likely templated from RNA of Alu element26.
+We also identified a deletion (chr17:1654955-1655422) generated with breakpoint signature of recombination across right arms of two oppositely oriented Alus27.
+Overall, deletions in this set were generated though variety of mutational mechanisms.

 We provide this dataset as a public resource (Table S1 and http://sv.gersteinlab.org/phase1bkpts) with complete information about breakpoint coordinates, mechanism classification, and, if applicable, the sequence of micro-insertions (MI) at the breakpoint.
 The resource can be used in various study settings including SV genotyping by mapping reads to breakpoint sequences.
+XXX

 Variant co-aggregation with deletion breakpoints